 Reporting and decision support

-visibility across the customer lifecycle should be achievable through configuration, not spreadsheets.
+Pipeline accuracy, forecasting, retention, unit economics, and visibility across the customer lifecycle should be achievable through configuration, not spreadsheets.

 Integration capability